Olusegun Obasanjo: Opposing Abacha: 1992–1995

 Obasanjo voiced concern that, despite his professed claims to support a return to democracy, Babangida had no intention of stepping down as military head of state.
 After the presidential primaries were cancelled in 1992, Obasanjo and Anthony Enahoro launched the Association for Democracy and Good Governance in Nigeria.
 The group's inaugural meeting brought together 31 domestic political figures at Ota in May 1993.
 An election followed in June 1993, which saw low turnout.
-Moshood Abiola of the Social Democratic Party (SDP) claimed victory, but this was challenged in court.
-Babangida then annulled the election result, promising a second election soon after.
+Moshood Abiola of the Social Democratic Party (SDP) won, but Babangida then annulled the election result, promising a second election soon after.
 The SDP opposed any second election as they argued that their candidate had already won the first.
 Babangida then agreed to step down in favour of an interim civilian government, led by Ernest Shonekan, which took power in August 1993 and set out plans for new elections in February 1994.

 Meanwhile, Sani Abacha consolidated his control of the military and in November 1993 pressured Shonekan into resigning, allowing himself to take power.
 Obasanjo had telephoned Abacha prior to the coup, urging him not to take this course of action.
 After Abacha had seized power, he asked Obasanjo to meet with him.
 The latter did, but refused to support Abacha's government until it announced a date for its own departure.
 Abacha then abolished the existing political parties and democratic institutions and called for politicians from various backgrounds to join his Federal Executive Council; Obasanjo refused to nominate anyone for this council.

 Obasanjo began warning that Nigeria was headed towards another civil war along ethnic divisions, and in May 1994 he and Yar'Adua launched the National Unity Promoters, a group dedicated to preventing this outcome.
 In June, Abiola unilaterally declared himself Nigeria's president and was arrested for treason.
 Although Obasanjo refused to endorse Abiola's claim, he did advise Abacha not to arrest him.
 He then led a group of traditional leaders at a meeting in which they attempted to initiate a dialogue between Abacha and Abiola.
-His refusal to support Abiola angered many Yoruba and Obasanjo's property in Yorubaland was attacked.
+His refusal to support Abiola angered many Yoruba people and Obasanjo's property in Yorubaland was attacked.
 Obasanjo was upset by what he saw as punishment for not backing Yoruba sectarian interests.